 SC initiative aims to stop underage drinking

-One in nine high school students admits to drinking and driving.
+Other shocking statistics include, one in nine high school students admit to drinking and driving.

 In York County, drug abuse officials joining a statewide campaign, Out of their Hands, which reminds parents and youth it’s illegal to drink under the age of 21.

 Alex Greenawalt, a prevention specialist with Keystone Substance Abuse Services in Rock Hill says underage drinking is a “social norm.”

 “Unfortunately it’s legal in South Carolina for their parent to give their own child alcohol but not their child’s friend,” Greenawalt said.

 On average, 30 percent of Keystone’s patients under the age of 18 are there for alcohol abuse.

 “That’s a social norm we need to debust, or break down,” Greenawalt said.

 Taking the Out of their Hands campaign a step further, Keystone officials have created another organization called, Preventing Alcohol Collisions and Teen Drinking.